monsonite/Byter/README.md

 JUMP

-The didode matrix and U2 (octal inverter 74HC540) cinvert these instructions into control signals that will control the ALU.
+The didode matrix and U2 (octal inverter 74HC540) convert these instructions into control signals that will control the ALU.

+The Instruction Decoder is entirely combinational logic, so could be reduced to basic gates or even coded into a ROM.

 2. ALU

 ![image](https://github.com/user-attachments/assets/faf7353b-dc04-4214-82d2-fe1b1e18323d)

-The ALU is entirely combinational logic made entirely from basic gates.
+The ALU is entirely combinational logic made entirely from basic gates so could be coded into a ROM.

 It has 12 inputs, and 5 outputs: